 Periodicals: Do not circulate

-Renewals: Materials may be renewed three times unless recalled by another user.
-Phone renewals are accepted, and users can renew materials on the library Web site.
-Online renewal requires a PIN number, which is available at the Circulation Desk.
+Renewals: Materials may be renewed two times unless recalled by another user.
+Phone renewals are accepted, and SU students, faculty and staff can renew materials on the library Web site, using their SU network login credentials.

 Overdues and Fines: The library will send reminder notices via SU e-mail to users with overdue materials.
 Failure to receive an overdue notice does not relieve the user of the responsibility to return materials promptly.
 Overdue materials may incur fines.
 Student and community user fines are assessed at $0.10 per day with a fine limit of $10 per item.
-Students may be blocked from further borrowing at a $5 fine balance or if five items are overdue.
-Faculty may incur fines for late interlibrary loans and for media equipment.
+Students may be blocked from further borrowing at a $5 fine balance, or if five items are overdue.
+Faculty may incur fines for late interlibrary loans.

 Lost Items: Materials more than four months overdue will be considered lost, and the user may be billed for replacement of the item.
 The cost of replacement will include a $20 processing fee, plus the actual cost of the item.

-Laptop Loans: The University Library has fifteen MacBooks to lend to students.
-The loan period is 4 hours, with one renewal possible.
-There are five additional MacBooks for longer term (variable) loans to faculty and staff.
+Laptop Loans: The University Library has twenty MacBooks to lend to students.
+The loan period is 24 hours, with one renewal possible.
+Special loan arrangements can be made for part-time faculty and university staff.